danielabar/meblog/src/markdown/rails-postgres-docker.md

 docker run -i --rm postgres:16 cat /usr/share/postgresql/postgresql.conf.sample > postgres_conf/postgresql.conf
 ```

+**Step 2: Modify Config File**

-Now you have a local copy at `postgres_conf/postgresql.conf` that you can modify using your preferred editor.
+Now you have a local copy at `postgres_conf/postgresql.conf`.
+Open the file using your editor of choice and modify the settings as needed.

-**Step 3: Customize the Config File**

-Open `postgres_conf/postgresql.conf` and add or modify the settings you need.
 For example:

 ```
 # Enable pg_stat_statements for analyzing query performance